-The Henry River Mill Village was just one such town.
+Abandoned Henry River Mill Village

 Before long, the town grew to incorporate more than 20 buildings, supporting a population that worked almost exclusively at the mill, producing miles upon miles of fine yarn for half a century.
 But like any boom town, this one was destined to go bust.

 As industry marched on, the mill town became less and less useful (as did, one must admit, having an abundance of yarn), and the Henry River Mill shut down in 1973.
 Even before that, the town had begun to die.
 People moved away.
 For work, for family—for a more thriving environment.
 Almost as a metaphor for its bygone era, the people supported the mill rather than the other way around, and when the people started to leave, the mill finally went under.

-A brief breath of life came back to Henry River Mill Village in 2012 by way of fame and fortune—Hollywood big wigs thought the run down village would serve as the perfect setting for the post-apocalyptic dystopia "District 12" featured in the film "The Hunger Games."
-The town was featured in several scenes, and briefly thereafter was descended upon by tourists and thrill-seekers, running tours, trails and sight-seeing trips hoping to capitalize on the story’s monumental popularity.
+A brief breath of life came back to Henry River Mill Village in 2012 by way of fame and fortune—Hollywood thought the run-down village would serve as the perfect setting for the post-apocalyptic dystopia District 12 featured in the film The Hunger Games.
+The town was featured in several scenes, and briefly thereafter was descended upon by tourists and thrill-seekers, running tours, trails and sightseeing trips hoping to capitalize on the story’s monumental popularity.

 Mr. Shepherd sees it as his chance to cut bait and pass the town on to different hands for the future.
 He’s put the entire town up for sale, and a cool $1.4 million will secure the town for a potential buyer.